Avik9/Dynamic-Memory-Allocator/README.md

 void sf_show_heap();
 ```

-We have provided these functions to help you visualize your free lists and
+These functions have been provided to help visualize the free lists and
 allocated blocks.